Jackson County DUI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will generally be allowed to make a phone call relatively soon after booking.
-Use this opportunity to contact family, a friend, or, ideally, a DUI attorney.
+• Phone Calls: After booking, you will typically be allowed to make a phone call.
+Use this opportunity to contact a family member, friend, or an attorney.

 Critical Deadlines

-- ALR Hearing Deadline: In Georgia, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Department of Driver Services (DDS).
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Failure to request a hearing within 15 days will result in an automatic suspension of your license.
+• Administrative License Suspension (ALS) Hearing: You have exactly 30 days from the date of your arrest to request an ALS hearing with the Georgia Department of Driver Services (DDS).
+Failing to request a hearing within this timeframe will result in an automatic suspension of your driver's license on the 46th day after your arrest.

 Local Resources